jernotte/StudyGuide/Content/Web Application/Guide/Security.md

 4. Explain flawed validation of the file's contents in file uploads?
 5. How to prevent file upload vulnerabilities?

+**DOM**:
+1. What is the DOM?
+2. What are some common DOM sources?
+3. Which sinks can lead to DOM-based vulnerabilities?
+4. What is DOM clobbering?
+5. How to prevent DOM-clobbering attacks?
+6. What is DOM-based HTML5-storage manipulation?

+**Web Cache Poisoning**:
+1. What is web cache poisoning?
+2. What is web cache?
+3. What are cache keys?
+4. What is the impact of a web cache poisoning attack?
+5. How to identify and evaluate unkeyed inputs?
+6. What tooling is used to find unkeyed inputs?
+7. How to prevent web cache poisoning vulnerabilities?
+8. What is the cache probing methodology when looking for cache implementation flaws?
+9. How to use web cache poisoning to deliver an XSS attack?

 ### Web Security